-Granted, salt and pepper, peanut butter and jelly, and bread and butter are historic seasoning and food partners, but in the condiment world, perhaps none is greater than ketchup and mustard.
+Granted, salt and pepper, peanut butter and jelly, and bread and butter are historic seasoning and food partners, but in the condiment world, perhaps none is greater than ketchup and yellow mustard.

 Whether used separately or together, these red and yellow, liquid-like foods are essential ingredients in recipes.
 However, they are equally enjoyed on their own as dips, spreads or glazes.
 Each has taken its turn making headlines.
 For example, ketchup made headlines in the early 80s, when the USDA classified it as a vegetable for purposes of nutritional analysis as part of the nation’s school lunch program.
 (Don’t feel bad ketchup; pickle relish was too.)

 And while mustard’s US sales still lag behind ketchup’s, it remains one of the most popular, with over $450 million in sales in America.

 So now, it looks like it’s mustard’s turn.
 But unlike ketchup, mustard is getting good press, as foodies and their flocks are re-discovering mustard’s amazing diversity and universal appeal.